+'''

 assert P = if P then return () else fail

+'''

-A classical Hoare triple for program m, with precondition P, postcondition Q and a resource usage t (not depending on the result) can be written as a refinement $m \leq \text{assert } P$ ; spec $Q(\lambda{-}, t)$ .
+They are used to express preconditions of a program.
+A Hoare triple for program m, with precondition P, postcondition Q and resource usage t is written as a refinement condition:

+'''

+m \leq \text{assert } P; \text{ spec } Q(\lambda{-}, t)

+'''

-Example 2.4.
+Example 2.3.
 Comparison of two list elements at a cost of t can be specified by:

 Here, the term xs!i is the ith element of list xs.
 Instead of fixing the cost for specifications, we pass them as parameter t.
 This allows us to refine different instances of abstract data types (here lists) by different concrete data structures with different costs.
-To make bigger programs more readable, we note the cost parameter in parenthesis at the end of the line, as, e.g., in Example 2.7.
+To make bigger programs more readable, we note the cost parameter in parenthesis at the end of the line, as, e.g., in Example 2.6.

-Example 2.5.
-Consider the amortized constant time push operation of dynamic arrays.
+Example 2.4.
+As another running example we consider the amortized constant time push operation of dynamic arrays.
 Abstractly, we specify appending an element at the end of a list.

+'''

-$list\push{spec} xs x(t) = spec[(xs \cdot [x]) \mapsto t]$
+list\push{spec} xs x(t) = spec [xs \cdot [x] \mapsto t]

+'''